-Should you have any questions about your NBPSPP, please do not hesitate to reach out to your Board of Trustees.
-We are proud to represent you, and work diligently in the interest of your retirement.
+We remain accountable to you.
+Should you have any questions about your NBPSPP, please do not hesitate to reach out to your Board of Trustees at nbpspp@vestcor.org.
+We are proud to represent you and continue to work diligently in the securing the NBPSPP as an important source of your retirement income.